Prathm2005/TrackSell_log_seller/README.md

 # 🛒 TrackSell- A Daily Sales Logger — MERN Stack

-A simple app for kirana shop owners to log daily sales, track revenue, and see best-selling products.
+Hi, My name is Prathmesh Malunjkar(Pratham2005), I have developed,A simple app for kirana shop owners to log daily sales, track revenue, and see best-selling products.

 ---